ngonie543/Climate-Disasters/README.md

 <b><u>Overview</b></u> <br>
-This API filters disasters by date and disaster type.
+This API can be used to visualize the climate disasters that have occured in the United States since 1952.
+It filters disasters by date and disaster type.
 It makes use of 2 dropdown menus which enable the user to select the type of disaster and the year.

 <b><u>Representation Of Results</b></u> <br>
 After a selection has been made from the menus, the API displays the results on a map.
 Green states correspond to areas of low prevalence of the selected disaster, and red areas represent a high prevalence.